- AI Workshops for Companies

 Engineering

-For CTOs, engineering leads, and software teams that want productive AI coding without weakening architecture, tests, and review quality.
+For CTOs, engineering leads, and development teams that want to use AI coding productively without weakening architecture, tests, or review quality.

-- Which tools fit our codebase and security posture?
+- Which tools fit our codebase and security needs?

 - What do good specs, prompts, and review routines look like?

-- How do we avoid fast code with slow downstream costs?
+- How do we avoid fast code that creates slow follow-up costs?

 Workshop formats

-The workshops are designed to go beyond tool demos.
-Your team understands the possibilities, builds hands-on, and leaves with routines for day-to-day work.
+The workshops are built so they do not stop at tool demos.
+Your team understands the possibilities, builds something real, and leaves with routines for everyday work.

-A compact executive workshop with live demo, tool landscape, opportunity assessment, and risk check.
+A compact executive workshop with live demo, tool map, opportunity assessment, and risk check.
+Ideal when leadership first needs to understand what is possible now.

-Your team turns its own ideas into first prototypes, internal-tool concepts, or automation workflows while learning specification work.
+Your team turns its own ideas into first prototypes, internal tool concepts, or automation workflows and learns how good specifications go beyond simple prompts.

-Hands-on professional development format: ticket to spec, spec to implementation, AI-supported tests, code review, privacy, and team guidelines.
+A practical format for professional development: ticket to spec, spec to implementation, AI-supported tests, code review, privacy, and team guidelines.

-When a use case is ready, the sprint creates a testable prototype with technical assessment, risk notes, and a roadmap.
+When a use case is ready, the sprint produces a testable prototype with technical assessment, risk notes, and a clear roadmap for operation or further development.

 Not a prompt course.
 Not a motivational talk.
 A building workshop.

 Many AI workshops show tools.
-The team leaves inspired but alone in daily work.
-These workshops combine the fast experience of vibe coding with 15+ years of software engineering.
+Afterwards the team is inspired, but alone in daily work.
+My workshops connect the fast experience of vibe coding with 15+ years of software engineering: practical, honest about limits, and always focused on quality.

 Typical AI workshop